GreenDelta/openLCA2-manual/src/contact.md

 # Contact
 <div style='text-align: justify;'>

+The manual is created using [mdBook](https://rust-lang.github.io/mdBook/index.html) and can be browsed on its Github page: https://greendelta.github.io/openLCA2-manual/.

 openLCA is developed and managed by GreenDelta in Berlin.
 If you have any feedback, comments, questions, please let us know.